alaym3/DTU_MLOps_FinalProject/reports/README.md

 >
 > Answer:

 --- We implemented an alert on gcp to send us an email if the bucket in which the model was stored surpassed a certain storage limit.
-However, we haven't needed to monitor the model performance, since we did't do our experiments on the cloud but locally.
-Ideally, we could have implemented more alerts, for example to be aware when our VertexAI pipeline fails.
+However, we haven't needed to monitor the model performance, since we did not do our experiments on the cloud but locally.
+Ideally, we could have implemented more alerts, for example to be informed when our VertexAI pipeline fails.
 As well, we attempted to use OpenTelemetry to monitor the telemetry data of our FastAPI app, but even though we managed to open the Signoz visualization interface, we were unable to visualize our app on either Windows or MacOS.
 This would have helped monitor the quality and behavior of our app in the long term.
-Lastly, we wanted to check the robustness of our model to data drifting but we did't do it because of time constraints.
+Lastly, we wanted to check the robustness of our model to data drifting but we did not do it because of time constraints.
 The reason for this is that as our data is in the form of text, we had to perform feature extraction and then use EvidentlyAI for data drifting.
 This could have been a good experiment to see if the model is strong against changes in the way people speak throughout time, since our data consists of movie reviews from RottenTomatoes. ---

 ### Question 24